stijndebeer/NNCV_0941451/Final assignment/README.md

 # Final Assignment: Cityscape Challenge

-Welcome to the **Cityscape Challenge**, the culminating project for this course!
+Welcome to the **Cityscape Challenge**, the final project for this course!

 In this assignment, you'll put your knowledge of Neural Networks (NNs) for computer vision into action by tackling real-world problems using the **CityScapes dataset**.
 This dataset contains large-scale, high-quality images of urban environments, making it perfect for tasks like semantic segmentation and object detection.